 Fritz Von Meyer

-Von Meyer has been a pain in the sides of many super heroes, from Iceman and Firestart to Spider-Man and The Champions of Los Angeles.
-He teamed with Kraven the Hunter while taking on Firestar and Iceman and was accidentally beaten by the Rhino when fighting Spider-Man.
+Von Meyer has been a pain in the sides of many super heroes, from Iceman and Firestar to Spider-Man and The Champions of Los Angeles.
+He teamed with Kraven the Hunter while taking on Firestar and Iceman.
+(Secret Defender #19 and #20)

 Swarm eventually returned (and how his skeleton managed to escape from Gargan's digestive system, I hope to never know) in Buenos Aires, Argentina.
 He managed to control his bees as avatars and took on the Avengers.
 Stature disrupted von Meyer's connection to the queen bees and thus to the rest of the swarm.
-You'd think he'd have found a way around that by now.
-Must be irritating to keep getting beaten in the same way again and again.
+(Mighty Avengers #24)

 |May 1977||App: Champions, The #14|

 |Sep 1993||App: Lethal Foes of Spider-Man #1|